 Call Claire now while it's fresh in your mind and we'll help you solve your problem.

 (Email is fine if you prefer).

-David and Claire live on the farm in Cranbrook with their dog Blotto.
-We farm 200 acres with two differing soil types – a heavy clay for arable crops and a light sandy loam for apples and pears.
+David and Claire live on the farm in Cranbrook and farm 200 acres with two differing soil types – a heavy clay for arable crops and a light sandy loam for apples and pears.

 The Cranbrook Barn Store building was originally a supermarket accredited apple pack house but the fruit now goes to a high-tech facility in Hampshire for grading and sales to all of the major supermarkets.
 The farm is allowed to use the Red Tractor assurance label and the Leaf Marque label [Linking the Environment and Farming] because of its high standards.

 We are surrounded by 40 acres of woods and there is a lovely public footpath down through them.
 The woodland is designated a SSSI (Site of Special Scientific Interest) because the microclimate in the Gill [steep valley] nurtures rare moisture loving plants.
 The farm is located in the High Weald on the edge of the river Rother catchment area and enjoys splendid views to the south.

 The conversion of the redundant pack house to a Barn Store facility has been assisted by a grant from DEFRA and the EU* to promote rural sustainability and local employment.